MiSTer-devel/Chip8_MiSTer/README.md

 For an introduction to Chip-8 and SuperChip, please see [the Chip-8 article on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8).

 SuperChip has traditionally been implemented as a virtual machine, but this is a pure Verilog implementation of the CPU, display and blitter.
 The CPU runs at a user selectable speed of a whopping 5 kHz or 12.5 kHz.
 An instruction usually takes 5 cycles, some a bit longer.
-The blitter runs at a much faster clock rate than the CPU, 50 MHz on the MiST, so sprite and scroll instructions only add a couple of CPU cycles.
+The blitter runs at a much faster clock rate than the CPU, 50 MHz on the MiSTer, so sprite and scroll instructions only add a couple of CPU cycles.

 # Instructions #